-Currently, there is an estimated population of 450 million smallholder farmers in the world, with approximately 350 million located in Asia.
-With 80% of the food consumed in Asia grown from these local smallholder farmers, their existence is crucial to the local economy and its sustainable development.
+One of the key sustainable development goals (SDG) initiated by United Nations is to eliminate zero hunger by agriculture.
+In Asia Pacific region, more than half of the labor force are concentrated in agriculture.
+Smallholder farmer is the major group with 450 million people and produce more than 80% of the food consumed in APAC region.
+Their existence is crucial to the local economy and its sustainable development.
 Hence, Asian countries are placing more importance in empowering their smallholder farmers to improve their livelihood by helping them increase productivity and efficiency of their farms.
-In this article, Alcimed dives into the three different ways Asian countries are building up their smallholder farmers.
+In this article, Alcimed dives into the three different ways that Asian countries are building up their smallholder farmers.

 Providing financial assurance to smallholder farmers with online platforms

 Despite being the major providers of food in the region, smallholder farmers are among the world’s most financially challenged.
-As a result, Asian countries have set up initiatives to provide financial security, such as encouraging the adoption of e-commerce to help farmers make direct sales.
-For instance, the Indian government has launched e-NAM (National Agriculture Market), an online trading platform for agricultural commodities in India.
-This platform aims to help farmers get fair pricing based on actual demand and supply as well as to provide facilities for smooth trading between farmers, traders, and buyers online.
+As a result, Asian countries have set up initiatives to provide financial assurance, such as encouraging the adoption of e-commerce to help farmers make direct sales.
+For instance, in July 2022, the Indian government has launched Platform of Platforms (PoP) under e-NAM (National Agriculture Market), an online trading platform for agricultural commodities in India.
+This new platform incorporated 41 services providers from various value chain services including trading, quality checks, warehousing, fintech, market information and logistics.
+With such competent ecosystem, smallholder farmers in India could be largely benefited in product selling and distribution throughout agricultural value chain.

-As urbanization progresses, the agriculture industry must keep up with this growth and push for higher productivity with the additional climate change challenges.
+As urbanization progresses, the agriculture industry need to keep up with this growth and push for higher productivity with the additional climate change challenges.
 Amidst this, technology is a major tool that could be employed by smallholder farmers to boost productivity and efficiency.
-For example, Jala is an Indonesian web-app that helps shrimp farmers monitor shrimp pond water quality in real-time, minimizing risks of harvest loss.
-Bayer and XAG have signed an MOU in February 2020 to bring, promote and commercialize digital farming technology in Southeast Asia & Pakistan (SEAP), with Thailand, Vietnam, and Pakistan being key countries.
-The aim of this collaboration is to help smallholder farmers access digital farm management know-how and technology and boost agricultural production and sustainability.

-However, Grow Asia has pointed that its proposed AgTech solutions are used by merely 2.5% of the total smallholder farmers in SEA.
+Although these AgriTech could help smallholder farmers boost agricultural production and sustainability, the adoption among smallholder farmers remain a great challenge.
+Grow Asia has pointed that its proposed AgTech solutions are used by merely 2.5% of the total smallholder farmers in SEA.
 This is majorly due to the cost of the technological solutions, which does not correlate well to smallholder farmers’ financial situations.
-This is where crowdfunding platforms as the ones described earlier shine.
-In addition, the Chinese government is promoting the adoption of intelligent equipment like automatic plowing tractors by providing subsidies to farmers purchasing such equipment via mobile applications.

 About the Author